Skip to content

 Generic Payee Penalty30%How many checks have vague/generic payee names?

-Check numbers are a strong matching signal because they’re unique identifiers.
-When the payee name is ambiguous, check number + amount + date can still produce a confident match.
+Check numbers are unique identifiers.
+Even when the payee name is ambiguous, check number + amount + date can produce a confident match.
+Without check numbers, Conto relies on payee name and amount alone, which is less precise and more prone to false matches.

-• Check numbers were present but couldn’t overcome the generic name problem
+A restaurant client imported a GL where 97% of checks had “TIP” as the payee.
+Check numbers were present but couldn’t overcome the generic name problem.

-Result: 2% auto-match rate, 77% manual review needed.
+Result: 2% auto-match rate, 77% manual review.

 • Generic names = faster data entry, more manual review in Conto